Cycling in the United Kingdom: History

 John Kemp Starley, a 19th-century English inventor is often considered the inventor of the modern bicycle.
 He began producing the Rover Safety Bicycle in 1885.

 In the late 19th century, the city of Coventry was the largest producer of bicycles in the world.

 The National Clarion Cycling Club, which has member sections across the country, was started in the 1890s and was instrumental in the promotion of the socialist movement as well as the growth in popularity of cycling.

+The Vegetarian Cycling Club (later the Vegetarian Cycling and Athletic Club) was founded in London in 1888 to bring together vegetarian cyclists and demonstrate their ability in competition.
+It became a successful cycling club, with members including George Olley, Freddie Grubb, and Charlie Davey, and six riders selected for the road race at the 1912 Summer Olympics.

 Utility cycling

 The numbers of people commuting to work by bicycle increased by 17% to 760,000 in England and Wales between 2001 and 2011, a total proportion of 2.9% of all commuters.

 At the governmental level, cycling is a responsibility of the Department for Transport.
 Cycling UK advocates in the areas of utility and recreational cyclists, as opposed to cycle sport which is governed by British Cycling.

 Initiatives such as the Cycle to Work scheme are designed to encourage cycling as a mode of transport, particularly for its environmental benefits against automobile use.

 The DfT administers the Bikeability national cycle training programme, which educates both children and adults in bike handling skills and vehicular cycling on public roads.